JackyFWong/JackyFWong.github.io/beyond/src/chapter_2.md

 My success, if I can call it that, was not without heavy loss.
 I lost a lot of energy and blood… My legs were gone below the knees, my right arm dissolved by the ooze, a large gash ran down the entirety of my left side.
 I managed to stop the bleeding through some magic, but I felt him.
-I felt Athar looming over my pathetic self as I continued to use my strength to hold the ooze back.
+I felt a sense of doom looming over my pathetic self as I continued to use my strength to hold the ooze back.

 The pool of blood I had laid in has mostly dried up by now as I shift dirt around to spread it out. _I cannot believe I let some rowdy wanna-be do-gooders